-For instance, Cenegenics offers genetic testing options which can assess for everything from Alzheimer’s risk to food sensitivities.
+For instance, Cenegenics offers genetic testing options that can assess for everything from Alzheimer’s risk to food sensitivities.
 Our clinicians can then prescribe lifestyle modiﬁcations that can help to control your risk of developing serious conditions and give you the power to take a comprehensive, preventive approach against disease.

 Hormone health is also related to biological age.
 At Cenegenics, we employ strategies to help patients achieve optimal hormone levels, reversing the biological age by rebalancing the body to where it was in their 20s and 30s.
 While the aging process is complex and still being studied, we know that many of the changes that take place in the body are inﬂuenced by declining hormone levels.

 Fortunately, minimizing the risk of disease, frailty, and disability is possible through healthy lifestyle practices that promote hormone optimization, including:

 When clinically indicated, our physicians can also recommend hormone replacement therapy options to pursue hormone balance and improved overall health in speciﬁc populations.

 It isn’t a coincidence that these very factors are the pillars of the Cenegenics program.
 Not only do our experts take a research-based approach to help our patients reach and maintain a healthy weight, improve their sleep quality, and optimize their health in many other important ways, but we also look at each individual’s biomarkers for a better understanding of their biological age.
 In doing so, we tailor recommendations to your precise needs, allowing you to feel your best both now and at every age.